-The top travel booking sites are Booking.com, Expedia.com, Hotels.com, Priceline.com, Kayak.com (recently acquired by Priceline), Travelocity.com, Orbitz.com and Hotwire.com.
-Since Booking.com and Kayak are part of Priceline (PCLN) and both Hotels.com and Hotwire.com part of Expedia (EXPE), this narrows down the top companies in the segment to Priceline, Expedia, Orbitz Worldwide (OWW) and Travelocity.
-However, there are several others worth considering, such as TripAdvisor (TRIP), which was spun off from Expedia.
+The top travel booking sites are Booking.com, Expedia.com, Hotels.com, Priceline.com, Kayak.com (acquired by Priceline), Travelocity.com, Orbitz.com and Hotwire.com.
+Since Booking.com and Kayak are part of Priceline (PCLN-Free Report) and both Hotels.com and Hotwire.com part of Expedia (EXPE-Free Report), this narrows down the top companies in the segment to Priceline, Expedia, Orbitz Worldwide (OWW-Free Report) and Travelocity.
+However, there are several others worth considering that include Ctrip International (CTRP-Free Report) and TripAdvisor (TRIP-Free Report), which was spun off from Expedia.

 Follow us on Twitter: http://twitter.com/zacksresearch

 Zacks Investment Research is under common control with affiliated entities (including a broker-dealer and an investment adviser), which may engage in transactions involving the foregoing securities for the clients of such affiliates.